 Infertility is defined as the inability to conceive or unable to carry a child full term.
 This can happen when trying for the first baby or the first child may have been a success while the second has more difficulty.
-When a couple desires to become parents and then finds out they may not ever be able to have biological children it can rock them to the core, which may result in a marriage that becomes shaky and unstable.
+When couples desire to become parents and then find out they may not ever be able to have biological children it can rock them to the core, which may result in a marriage that becomes shaky and unstable.
 The setbacks and obstacles of infertility can push a marriage to its absolute limits.
 When a couple has children as an integral part of the vision they have for their lives and then it becomes challenged, it can be detrimental to their marriage.
 Therefore when a couple receives this devastating news, what could they do to protect their union as husband and wife?

 Stand Together!
 Do Not Blame!

 When a couple goes to see a specialist about whether or not they are infertile both the man and woman are tested.
 It is then that a couple finds out where the cause of the problem stems from.
 This could cause a person to cast blame, which would result in division and bitterness.
 No matter the results stand together, as a united front, and as one.
 Pointing a finger at someone helps no one because that person will already feel guilty.
 Blaming can cause a marriage to crumble as it not only makes things worse but adds to the already low self-esteem.
 Instead of accusing, come at it with a “we” perspective by standing on the truth that, “we will get through this together.”